Grand Welsh Relay Challenge Progress

 Why a Grand Welsh Relay?

 Over the past year we have all seen how important physical exercise can be for both our physical and mental wellbeing.
 The closure of gyms and sports centres has hit many of us hard and we have turned to other forms of exercise to keep us active and happy.

-With team sports and regular meets on hold, and race calendars and sports fixtures wiped out, we want to offer an event that can inspire people across Wales to exercise more whilst also engaging them with their local communities.
+With team sports and regular meets getting back to normal, what better way to welcome this with an event that can inspire people across Wales to exercise more whilst also engaging them with their local communities.

 What is the Grand Welsh Relay challenge?

 The Grand Welsh Relay is a virtual circuit of the 1000-mile border of Wales which you can contribute towards from the comfort of your home or as part of your daily outdoor exercise.
 It is up to you how, where or when you complete your miles!